toufiqul-hasan/tech-review/README.md

 ## Description:

-- This website made with [Create React App](https://github.com/facebook/create-react-app), [React Router](https://reactrouter.com/docs/en/v6/getting-started/overview) and [Rechart](https://recharts.org/en-US/).
+- This website made with [Create React App](https://github.com/facebook/create-react-app), [React Router](https://reactrouter.com/docs/en/v6/getting-started/overview) & [Rechart](https://recharts.org/en-US/).
 - This website is a review based website.
-- This website have home, reviews, dashboard, blogs and about page.
+- This website have home, reviews, dashboard, blogs & about page.
 - In this website people can share their reviews.